knative/docs/docs/serving/samples/hello-world/helloworld-go/index.md

    CMD ["/server"]
    ```

-1. Use the go tool to create a
+1. Use the Go tool to create a
    [`go.mod`](https://github.com/golang/go/wiki/Modules#gomod) manifest.

    ```shell
    go mod init github.com/knative/docs/docs/serving/samples/hello-world/helloworld-go
    ```

-## Building and deploying the sample

-Once you have recreated the sample code files (or used the files in the sample
-folder) you're ready to build and deploy the sample app.
+## Deploying

-1. Use Docker to build the sample code into a container.
-To build and push with
-   Docker Hub, run these commands replacing `{username}` with your Docker Hub
+1. To build the sample code into a container, and push using Docker Hub, enter the following commands and replace `{username}` with your Docker Hub username:
-   username:

    ```shell
    # Build the container on your local machine